data-steve/rowcol/zzz_fix_backlogs/1_NEEDS_SOLVING_TASKS.md

 ---

 ## **Context for All Tasks**

+**IMPORTANT**: Before starting any solutioning work, read `LAUNCH_SOLUTIONING_TASKS.md` twice.
+It contains the complete solutioning framework and methodology you must follow.

 ### **What is zzz_fix_backlogs?**
 This directory contains cleanup tasks from a major infrastructure consolidation effort.
 The codebase was refactored to move scattered utilities into a consolidated `infra/jobs/` directory, but several architectural decisions need analysis and solution work before they can be executed.